We have a surplus of blog authors at Atlassian, and that makes us lucky.

 Rest easy by outlining your blog process and creating a blog page template

 By using a page that outlines our process and requirements, and offering a page template to get our blog authors started, we rest easy (or easier!) knowing our authors have the information they need and that the blogs we receive will have a high level of consistency.
-Plus, we get these immediate benefits!
+Not to mention, these steps will also make your entire blogging process easier by:

-- Educates authors and familiarizes them with *all* publication requirements (feel our pain!)
+- Educating authors and familiarizing them with *all* publication requirements (feel our pain!)

-- Allows much more time to review, edit, re-write, rinse & repeat (“Writing is REwriting.” – Robert Kelley)
+- Allowing much more time to review, edit, re-write, rinse & repeat (“Writing is REwriting.” – Robert Kelley)